Iberian Union: Continuity in the administrative system

-Relating to the particular government of the kingdom of Portugal itself.
-During the union of the kingdom of Portugal to the Spanish monarchy, the Spanish Hasburgs on the whole respected the pledges made at Thomar in 1581 to allow considerable Portuguese autonomy and to respected the territories of its empire.
+Relating to the particular government of the Kingdom of Portugal itself.
+During the union of the Kingdom of Portugal to the Spanish monarchy, the Spanish Hasburgs on the whole respected the pledges made at Thomar in 1581 to allow considerable Portuguese autonomy and to respect the territories of its empire.
 Public offices were reserved for Portuguese subjects at home and overseas.
 The king was represented at Lisbon sometimes by a governor and sometimes by a viceroy.
-So, Spain left the administration of Portugal and its empire largely to the Portuguese themselves, under general supervision from Madrid channeled through a viceroy in Lisbon.
+So, Spain left the administration of Portugal and its empire largely to the Portuguese themselves, under general supervision from Madrid channeled through the viceroy in Lisbon.
 Important matters, however, were referred to Madrid, where they came before the Council of Portugal.
-In the kingdom of Portugal, the polisynodial system is reinforced:
+In the Kingdom of Portugal, the polysynodial system was reinforced: